hakikz/bootstrap-4-carousel/README.md

 # Free-Bootstrap-4-Carousel
 Free Carousel or Slider Based On Bootstrap 4

-- These are a fully responsive Carousel or Slider.
+- These are a fully responsive Carousels or Sliders.
 Based on Bootstrap 4 framework.
 Highly customizable and easy to use.

-- These carousel or slider are fully made of [Bootstrap 4](https://getbootstrap.com/) and [Animate CSS](https://daneden.github.io/animate.css/)
+- These carousels or sliders are fully made of [Bootstrap 4](https://getbootstrap.com/) and [Animate CSS](https://daneden.github.io/animate.css/)

 Here is the list of all types of carousel/ slider